Trevbytes/Keys/README.md

 ## Credits

-### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media

-- The photos used in this site were obtained from ...
+- The audiosynth.js file used in this project was created by Keith William Horwood.
+He has created an audio synthesizer using math in javascript.
+All sounds created in this project use this code.
+More info about his file can be found [here](https://keithwhor.com/music/).
+His GitHub can be found [here](https://github.com/keithwhor/audiosynth).

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration/help for the [piano](https://www.youtube.com/watch?v=vjco5yKZpU8) and [recording function](https://www.youtube.com/watch?v=d0-VH4MC0Rk) in this project from YouTube tutorials by Kyle.
+- Help for the initial code of adding and removing an 'active' class to piano keys is credited to a [gist](https://gist.github.com/doubleedesign/08f89ad1c4f0ba73ffdbc727136da190) by Lessa Ward.
+- When stuck with coding issues, I used the following sites to help understand/solve the issues: [W3schools](https://www.w3schools.com/),[StackOverflow](https://stackoverflow.com/),[MDN](https://developer.mozilla.org/en-US/)